Safely remove unnecessary tree limbs in areas throughout Connecticut

 What is pruning?

-Pruning a tree or shrub consists of the planned removal of a limb, hangers, widowmakers, or limbs that may be dead or alive.
+Pruning a tree or shrub consists of the planned removal of hangers, widowmakers, or limbs.
 Where and how these limbs are cut depends on the objective of the pruning.
 Some pruning objectives include; pruning for clearance over roads, driveways, buildings and power lines; pruning to reduce shade and wind resistance; pruning to maintain health and improve fruit and flower production; pruning to improve a view or to improve the overall look of the tree or shrub.

 How is pruning in Connecticut done?